1991 Transcarpathian general regional referendum

 The 1991 Transcarpathian general regional referendum took place on December 1, 1991, on the same day as the Ukrainian independence referendum and the first presidential elections in Ukraine.
-The question of the referendum was "On the granting Transcarpathian region status of an autonomous province within Ukraine" 1.
+The question of the referendum was "On the granting Transcarpathian region status of an autonomous province within Ukraine."

-The vast majority taking part in the referendum voted for the "Independence of Ukraine" (90.13%), and accession of Transcarpathia to Ukraine with the status of a "Special self-governing territory" (78%).
-The high turnout at the referendums (700,555).
+The vast majority of those who participated in the referendums voted for the "Independence of Ukraine" (90.13%) and the accession of Transcarpathia to Ukraine with the status of a "Special self-governing territory" (78%).
+There was a high turnout at the referendums, with 700,555 people recorded at the polls.

-Before becoming a part of the Soviet Union on January 30, 1946, Carpathian Ruthenia (the historical name of the region) was part of the Kingdom of Hungary, earlier it was the self-declared independent Republic of Carpatho-Ukraine for one day after gaining an autonomous status within Czechoslovakia, in accordance with the Constitutional Act 326 \ 1938 of November 22, 1938 23.
+The region was historically known as Carpathian Ruthenia and had been given autonomous status within the Second Czechoslovak Republic during the interwar years, from 30 December 1938 to 15 March 1939.
+During World War II, the region declared independence as the short-lived independent Republic of Carpatho-Ukraine before being invaded by Hungarian forces and later being incorporated into the Soviet Union after the end of the war on January 30, 1946.